radius-project/docs/docs/content/community.md

 ---
 type: docs
-title: "Project Radius Community"
+title: "Radius Community"
 linkTitle: "Community"
-description: "Information about the Project Radius community"
+description: "Information about the Radius community"
 weight: 85
 ---

-Welcome to the Project Radius community.
+Welcome to the Radius community.
 We are currently in a private release phase which is open to Microsoft FTEs and select partners.
 The team is working on a public preview release which will be announced on this page.

 ## Discussions